 Before you turn your nose up at this seemingly fancy pants supper, consider that this simple seared fish fillet with a slightly tart citrus lilt comes together with ease even on the craziest of weeknights.
 We swear.
 Talk about simple sophistication—particularly if you pop open a bottle of bubbly.
 (Change your mind yet?)

-Crispy Rock Cod with Citrus Sauce Recipe
+Crispy Rock Cod with Citrus Sauce

 - Quick Glance